vokimon/python-wavefile/README.md

 Features
 --------

+- Writer and reader objects are context managers
-* Attribute access for format, channels, length, sample rate...
+- Format, channels, length, sample rate... are accessed as properties as well as text strings
-* Numpy interface using in-place arrays (optimal for block processing)
-* Real multichannel (not just mono/stereo)
+- Real multichannel (not just mono/stereo)
-* Separate classes for reading and writing, so that available operations are consistent with the mode.
-* Writer and reader objects work as context managers for [RAII idiom](http://en.wikipedia.org/wiki/Resource_Acquisition_Is_Initialization)
+- All libsndfile formats supported, floating point encodings by default
+- Numpy based interface
+- Generators for block by block reading
+- Reading reuses the same data block to avoid many data allocations
-* Shortened constant names for formats (Using scopes instead of prefixes)
+- Shortened constant names for formats (Using scopes instead of prefixes)
-* Matlab like whole-file interface (not recommended in production code but quite convenient for quick scripting)
+- Matlab-like whole-file interface (not recommended in production code but quite convenient for quick scripting)
+- Transparent UTF-8 handling for filenames and text strings
-* No module compilation required (wraps the dll using ctypes)
+- No module compilation required (wraps the dll using ctypes)
-* Works both for Python3 >= 3.3 and Python2 >= 2.6
+- Works both for Python3 >= 3.3 and Python2 >= 2.6

 You can find the latest version at: https://github.com/vokimon/python-wavefile